1. Applicable Law

 Unless you instruct us otherwise we may, where appropriate, communicate with you and with third parties via email, text, or by other electronic means.
 The recipient is responsible for virus checking emails and any attachments.

 With electronic communication there is a risk of non-receipt, delayed receipt, inadvertent misdirection or interception by third parties.
 We use virus-scanning software to reduce the risk of viruses and similar damaging items being transmitted through emails or electronic storage devices.
 However electronic communication is not totally secure and we cannot be held responsible for damage or loss caused by viruses nor for communications that are corrupted or altered after despatch.
 Nor can we accept any liability for problems or accidental errors relating to this means of communication especially in relation to commercially sensitive material.
+If anyone requires our services we send them an emailed link to AccountancyManager, which provides a safer way of communicating and sending documentation via encrypted emails, engagement letters, and facilitates electronic signatures for documentation.

 These are risks you must agree to bear in return for greater efficiency and lower costs.
 If you do not wish to accept these risks please let us know and we will communicate by paper mail, other than where electronic submission is mandatory.